dixonj918/n423-final-project/README.md

 ## About Project

-Created CRUD application based on a food menu for a supply company.
+Created CRUD application based on a food menu for a supply company for IUPUI n423 Final Project.

 ## How to access CRUD